SassDoc/sassdoc/CONTRIBUTING.md

 * [@HugoGiraudel](https://twitter.com/hugogiraudel) for anything related to the goal, objectives or future of SassDoc;
 * [@Fweinb](https://twitter.com/fweinb) and [@valeriangalliat](https://twitter.com/valeriagalliat) for any technical stuff;
-* [@pascalduez](https://twitter.com/pascalduez) for SassDoc's integration, especially with Grunt and Gulp.
+* [@pascalduez](https://twitter.com/pascalduez) for SassDoc's integration, especially with Grunt, Gulp, Broccoli.

 ## Filling a bug